-The 111 APA applications received during 2013, represent a slight decrease from the 126 received in 2012.
 The table above illustrates the number of applications filed per year; however, the table does not include situations in which the taxpayer has paid a user fee but has not yet submitted a substantially complete APA request.
-As of December 31, 2013, APMA had received 42 user fee filings in addition to the 111 complete APA applications.
+As of December 31, 2014, APMA had received 33 user fee filings in addition to the 108 complete APA applications.